 Female S.H.I.E.L.D.
 Agent:(on Nick Fury's earphone) Agent Nick Fury, do you copy?

-Nick Fury: I copy, what it's worth.
+Nick Fury: I copy, for what it's worth.
 He took down all of S.H.I.E.L.D. with only a gesture.
 Heaven help us all.

 (S.H.I.E.L.D. base crashes in the sea then explodes)

 The series turned the Spot into a genuine threat, capable of running rings around Spider-Man with his ability to create masses of portals.
 Since the Spot always had dangerous powers in the comics, this was accomplished by making him not a moron.

 Comics-verse Black Cat is a Badass Normal who occasionally wields bad-luck powers.
 Here, she starts out as a classmate of Peter's before gaining powers from the Super Serum that created Captain America.

-Ultimate Spider-Man does the same to its version of Electro.
+Electro is a Badass here too.
 Starting out like his B-list comic self, he gets upgraded into being more like the Ultimate and 90s cartoon versions, with unlimited control over all things electrical within his range, and his range seemed to be "everywhere".
 If he'd been capable of saying "screw fighting you guys, I'm gonna Take Over the World; good luck punching living electricity!" he could have done so.
 His real weakness, established throughout the episode, is that for all his newfound power he still thinks like a B-list hood.

 The Sandman took the ability to add the sand around him to himself to its logical conclusion.
 You know why that island you're on isn't on any map but SHIELD's, with a "seriously don't go there, for reals" warning?
-Every single bit of soil on the entire island is him, making it a Genius Loci that doesn't like you.
+Every single bit of soil on the island is him, making it a Genius Loci that doesn't like you.
 Taking the smallest bit of him - oh, like the dirt on your clothes after you think you're done fighting him - back to the mainland would be bad.
 Using no powers he doesn't have in other continuities, just being smarter about how he used them and having a reason to be really pissed, it was very nearly "arrivederci, North America."

 Raven as well.
 In the comics, she can simply teleport, heal other people, and sense other's feelings (nothing actually useful during a fight).
 Here, she uses telekinesis, can fly, knows sorcery, etc.

 Killer Moth.
-In the comics, he's the most ineffectual of the Ineffectual Sympathetic Villains with a completely ridiculous costume that looks like it was put together by a colorblind tailor.
+In the comics, he's the most ineffectual of the Ineffectual Sympathetic Villains with a completely ridiculous costume that looks like it was put together by a colorblind six-year-old.
 Here, he's a half-man, half-moth hybrid with an army of genetically modified bugs at his command.

 Starscream was a Running Gag of one transparent backstabbing plan after another, often openly telling Megs what an idiot he is and how Starscream should be in charge, and only being kept alive because his Megatron was no brighter than he.
 Certainlaterincarnationshowever are nigh unto Magnificent Bastard class, and the second-most-powerful Decepticon next to Megs himself to boot.
 At one point in Transformers Cybertron, he borrows a portion of the power of the god Primus and spends an arc handily kicking around all the Autobots and Decepticons singlehandedly.

 Megatron himself.
 G1 Megatron was Too Dumb to Live when it came to Starscream, and would trust him again ten seconds after being shot at by him.
 "Decepticons, retreat!
-RETREEEEEAT!!" was practically his Catch Phrase, and even the series' most diehard fans admit that he'd yell it when the going got tough even if he still actually had the upper hand.
+RETREEEEEAT!!" was practically his Catchphrase, and the series' most diehard fans admit that he'd yell it when the going got tough even if he still actually had the upper hand.
 Oh, and he turned into a gun that couldn't move or fire himself and was usually held by... go on, guess who.
-Since then, he's had highly Badass vehicle and beast modes, and has been freakishly powerful and/or a brilliant Diabolical Mastermind.
+Since then, he's had highly badass vehicle and beast modes, and has been freakishly powerful and/or a brilliant Diabolical Mastermind.

 Wheeljack in the original cartoon he is presented as something of a Mad Scientist archetype, edging into Gadgeteer Genius due to his tendency to invent things (and build the Dinobots).
 This carried over to similarly named, similarly-designed characters in both the movies and Animated series.
-Prime, however, turns him into a Dual WieldingRogue Agent with a love for mayhem and explosives, an ace pilot, and a former Wrecker to boot.
+Prime, however, turns him into a Dual WieldingSamurai Cowboy with a love for mayhem and explosives, an ace pilot, and a former Wrecker to boot.